cryobry/installjrmc/README.md

 `installJRMC [--option [ARGUMENT]]`

-Running `installJRMC` without any options will install the latest version of JRiver Media Center (MC) from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager (`--install repo`).
-If any other option is passed, then the default install method (i.e. `--install repo` or `--install local`) must be specified.
-This makes it possible to install services and containers independent of MC.>
+Running `installJRMC` without any options implies `--install repo` and will install the latest version of JRiver Media Center (MC) from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager.
+If any other option is passed, then the default install method (i.e. `--install repo` or `--install local`) must be specified (to allow services and containers to be installed independent of MC).

 ## tl;dr